tyronetheqt/SIRC/README.md

 ## License

-This project is open-source and is GPL v3.0.
+This project is open-source and is licensed under GPL v3.0.